Way, Way Out There: The Art and Artlessness of Marfa, Texas

 The Mystery Lights

 My brother and I stood shivering in the nighttime desert with a couple from Austin and another from the UK.
-It was just after sundown and far away to the south we saw the lights.
+It was just after sundown.
+Far away to the south we saw the lights.

 The man from the UK dug in, refusing to be taken in, mildly insulted by the notion that the lights were anything mysterious at all.
 The woman from Austin, on the other hand, was positively ebullient at the possibility that the lights were an enigma.
 She kept bubbling up “There’s one!” and “There’s another one!” as if each new appearance was further evidence of the great mystery.

-My brother and I were willing to believe.
-Credulity has its own rewards, the thrill that comes from finding deeper meaning in things, but also the wonder of contemplating a wider world unknown to us.
+My brother and I were willing to let go of our skepticism and believe.
+Credulity has its own rewards.
 To believe is simply a willingness to embrace the better story, and in Marfa no one wants to stand in the way of a good story.

 The New York City of the High Desert